joaovitorgferreira/docking-tutorial/README.md

 ## Performing rigid docking

+> Rigid docking is a method based on static targets and ligands, which allows a simple and quick solution to analyses.
+It is important to note, however, that this simplicity also entails certain limitations, since, at the biological level, interactions are always dynamic.
+> > For more information, check [this article](https://www.eurekaselect.com/article/103082).

 - Open the DockingScript folder, transfer all the ligand files to the ligands folder;
 - Open the vina.txt file with Notepad++ and change the first line to receptor = receptor.pdbqt;
 - Open the grid dimensions file with Notepad++ and copy and paste the coordinates and size values into the vina.txt file.
 Save it.